QuerySpark vs StudyFetch

 You want exam-grade practice questions, not summaries.
 QuerySpark generates MCQ, true/false, short-answer, and essay questions tagged by Bloom's level — the kind of practice that actually predicts exam performance.

-You want a real free tier without a card.
-Three full study sessions per month with no credit card, so you can validate it on actual coursework before paying.
+You want to try everything without a card.
+Every new account gets a 3-day Pro trial with no credit card, so you can validate it on actual coursework before paying.

 You're studying from PDFs, not lectures.
 If your study materials are textbook chapters, lecture slides, and study guides, QuerySpark's PDF-first workflow is faster than a tutor chatbot.